EmmaMills101/Shell-Scripts/README.md

 # run_tracs.sh
 Runs tracs align on reads in input folder.
 Reads must end in .fastq.gz.
 The script prefixes the outputs based on the string of characters before "_", so for example DVT1234_S12_fastq.gz, the prefix would be DVT1234.
 The usage is bash run_tracs.sh -i path/to/reads -o /path/to/output --db path/to/database/

+# bakta.sh
+Runs bakta on fasta or fna files in input folder.
+The script prefixes output files and locus-tags with input filenames.
+The usage is bakta.sh -i /path/to/input_dir -o /path/to/output_dir -d /path/to/db